Site icon Our Breathing Planet

 Snake’s Head Fritillary Distribution, Habitat, and Ecology

-The stunning Snake’s Head Fritillary evolved as native to a relatively broad swathe of the globe.
-That greater range probably won’t surprise many people, though.
+The stunning Snake’s Head Fritillary evolved as native to a relatively broad swathe of the surface of our globe.
+The setting for that greater range probably won’t surprise many people, though.
 This wonder of evolution developed as endemic to most of Europe and western Asia.

-Sadly, though, within that overall zone of habitation, however, it appears in the wild in highly scattered concentrations.
-In fact, in many areas it’s considered endangered.
-Countries in which in grows natively include Croatia and Sweden, among many others.
+Sadly, though, even within that overall zone of habitation, however, it appears in the wild in only highly scattered concentrations.
+In fact, in many areas it’s presently considered endangered.
+Countries in which the stunning plant grows natively include Croatia and Sweden, among others.

-Like many related species, the amazing flora displays moderately precise requirements regarding its choice of habitats.
+Like many of its related species found around the world, the amazing flora displays moderately precise requirements regarding its choice of habitats.
 The remarkable variety of Angiosperm most frequently grows in the wild in regions of either meadows or openings in or near woodlands.

-Yet it sometimes grows in open meadows.
+Yet, it nonetheless does sometimes grow in areas of open meadows.
 In all instances though, it needs the presence of relatively damp soil.
 Rivers or lakes often lay nearby.
 The flora also displays a preference for lower altitudes.
 It’s not known to develop above 2,625 ft (800 m) above sea level.

-In the various regions in which the Snake’s Head Fritillary does live naturally, it usually develops in moderately large numbers.
+In the various regions in which the Snake’s Head Fritillary does live naturally, the Tracheophyte fortunately usually develops in moderately large numbers.
 Pollination occurs due to the actions of multiple locally numerous insects.
 Its most common pollinator, of course, consists of native bees.

-Its beauty does conceal a dangerous secret, however, as often occurs in Nature.
-The lovely bulb contains modest amounts of dangerous alkaloids.
+Its beauty does conceal a dangerous secret, however, as so very frequently occurs in evolution.
+The lovely bulb contains modest amounts of extremely dangerous alkaloids.
 Due to their presence, few animal species feed on this lovely perennial plant.
-Nature tends to take care of its own!
+Nature itself tends to take care of its own!

 Species Sharing Its Range

-Check out our other articles on 5 Herbaceous Plants of Georgia, Knysna Seahorse, Okenfenokee Swamp, Small Copper, 5 Incredible Indian Ocean Species, Philippine sailfin lizard
+Check out our other articles on 5 Herbaceous Plants of Georgia, Clouded Leopard, Knysna Seahorse, Okenfenokee Swamp, Small Copper, 5 Incredible Indian Ocean Species, Philippine sailfin lizard

 Exit mobile version